pabloambrossi/CLAUDE/G&I/structure-final.md

 Sources: McKinsey State of Orgs 2026 (81%), BCG Build for the Future 2025 (5%).

 **S03: EXECUTIVE SUMMARY (SCQA)**
-Visual blocks with icons and short phrases (not text-heavy — speaker fills in).
+Four visual blocks with icons and short phrases (speaker fills in):
+- S: Spain leads AI adoption.
+Investment flowing.
+Momentum.
+- C: 81% no impact.
+5% capture value.
+AI Act 133 days.
+Competitors productizing.
+- Q: What does Alkemy need to do NOW to turn this market gap into a leadership position?
+- A: Market-driven sales machines.
+Named products.
+Hybrid teams.
+Quarterly adaptation.
+Already in motion.
 Governing thought in brand violet.
 Three clickable pillar cards: 01 Market | 02 Machines | 03 Execution.